-At December 31, 2021 and 2020, the Company measured its investment in Eton at fair value on a recurring basis.
+At December 31, 2022 and 2021, the Company measured its investment in Eton on a recurring basis.
 The Company's investment in Eton is classified as Level 1 as the fair value is determined using quoted market prices in active markets for the same securities.
-As of December 31, 2021 and 2020, the fair market value of the Company's investment in Eton was \$8,503 and \$28,455, respectively.
+As of December 31, 2022 and 2021, the fair market value of the Company's investment in Eton was \$5,589,000 and \$8,503,000, respectively.

-At December 31, 2021, the carrying value and fair value of the Notes were \$71,654 and \$78,810, respectively.
-The Notes are classified as Level 1 instruments as the fair value is determined using quoted market prices in active markets for the same securities.
+The Company carries the 2026 Notes at face value, including the unamortized premium, less unamortized debt issuance costs, and the 2027 Notes are carried at face value less unamortized debt issuance costs on the consolidated balance sheets and presents fair value for disclosure purposes only.
+The 2026 Notes and 2027 Notes are classified as Level 1 instruments as the fair value is determined using quoted market prices in active markets for the same securities.